UA-Carpentries-Workshops/2018-10-27-Tucson-Resources/shell/shell.md

 Do you see your two files?

-Open thesis2.txt in nano.
+Open draft.txt in nano.
 How do you do that?

 ```
-nano thesis2.txt
+nano draft.txt
 ```

 You should see nano and no text.

 Exit nano.
 Do you remember how to do that?